 One of the key aims of the proposals for the public realm masterplan is to create balanced, well defined and pleasant public spaces.

-BBC Llandaff closure announced
+BBC to relocate from Llandaff announced

-Completion of One Central Square
+One Central Square commenced